untoldengine/UntoldEngine/README.md

 - **Gameplay Systems** — Physics, animation, camera waypoint, and input systems (keyboard, mouse, touch, and gamepad)
 - **Gaussian Splat Rendering** — Native Metal support for rendering and compositing 3D Gaussian content
 - **Tooling Integration** — Optional Untold Editor workflow and Swift Package Manager integration

 ---

+# Commercial Use, Sponsored Features, and Support

+Untold Engine is open source under MPL-2.0 and can be used in commercial apps.
+Paid commercial options are available for teams that need private engine modifications, sponsored engine features, priority support, or custom terms.

+- **Sponsored open-source features** — fund roadmap-aligned engine work that is released into the public MPL engine.
+- **Commercial license** — keep private modifications to engine internals closed under commercial terms.
+- **Priority support / retainers** — get focused help with engine integration, rendering issues, performance, and production use.

+See [COMMERCIAL.md](COMMERCIAL.md) for commercial licensing details.

+---